apnadkarni/blt/doc/tree.rst

   ancestor can be one of the two nodes.
 For example, if *node1* and *node2* are the same nodes, their ancestor is *node1*.

-*treeName* **append** *node* *fieldName* ?\ *string*... ?
+*treeName* **append** *nodeName* *fieldName* ?\ *string* ... ?
-  Appends one or more strings to the data field *fieldName* in the node *node*.
+  Appends one or more strings to the data field *fieldName* in the node *nodeName*.
 If no value exists at that location, it is given a value equal to the concatenation of all the string arguments.
 The result of this command is the new value stored at *fieldName*.
 This command provides an efficient way to build up long string values incrementally.

-*treeName* **apply** *node* ?\ *switches* ... ?
+*treeName* **apply** *nodeName* ?\ *switches* ... ?
-  Runs commands for all nodes matching the criteria given by *switches* for the subtree designated by *node*.
+  Runs commands for all nodes matching the criteria given by *switches* for the subtree designated by *nodeName*.
 By default all nodes match, but you can set switches to narrow the match.
 This operation differs from **find** in two ways: 1) TCL commands can be invoked both pre- and post-traversal of a node and 2) the tree is always traversed in depth first order.